 What is the best oil and gas software for small operators?

-For operators with fewer than 100 wells, the combination that works for most is a mobile production capture app (GreaseBook or equivalent), QuickBooks or equivalent for bookkeeping, and a dedicated production accounting platform only if you have outside working interest partners.
+For operators running a handful of wells up to 2,000+, the combination that works for most is a mobile production capture app (GreaseBook or equivalent) plus a purpose-built O&G accounting platform sized to the operation (mid-range: OGsys, Wolfpak, Bolo, SSI, Pac Energy).
+QuickBooks plus a CPA is a stopgap only at the smallest end before working interest partners, JIB, royalty owners, or multi-state tax show up.
 Anything more than that tends to create more operational overhead than it saves.

 Is there free oil and gas software?